Skip to main content

 There is a limit to the number of households in a specific geographic area who can participate.

-What will participants do?
+What did participants do?

-Once participants complete these steps, they will receive:
+Once participants completed these steps, they received:

 • A $65 Visa gift card.

 • Personal lab results for the 197 chemicals that we measured in blood and urine samples adult participants gave – a $1,000 value – along with resources on how to reduce chemical exposures.
-(Participants 12 to 17 years will receive personal lab results for the 45 PFAS measured in their blood samples.)
+(Participants 12 to 17 years received personal lab results for the 45 PFAS measured in their blood samples.)

 Will participants get their lab results?